Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 - apply to settle permanently in the UK (also known as ‘indefinite leave to remain’)

-Note: You only become eligible for indefinite leave to remain after completing a continuous period of 5 years under the route.
+You only become eligible for indefinite leave to remain after completing a continuous period of 5 years under the route.
 You also must meet all other eligibility requirements.
+Build your timeline for a Skilled Worker visa extension and map the route to Settlement as a Skilled Worker.

 It is important to note that Skilled Workers must work for their sponsor in the sponsored role.
 Generally, the Home Office allows you to work outside the sponsored employment.
 However, there are limited circumstances when you are working outside the sponsored role.
-The Home Office refers to these as ‘supplementary employment’ or ‘secondary employment’.
+The Home Office refers to these as ‘supplementary employment for Skilled Worker’ or ‘secondary employment under Skilled Worker visa’.

 Supplementary Employment

-In addition to the job specified on the certificate of sponsorship (CoS), a Skilled Worker’s conditions allow them to do additional work if all of the following apply:
+In addition to the job specified on the certificate of sponsorship (CoS), a Skilled Worker’s conditions allow them to do additional work if all of the following apply.
+This answers a frequent query: Can I work 20 hours extra on a Skilled Worker visa?

-If the work meets the above requirements, you do not need to inform the Home Office that you are doing additional work.
+If the work meets the above requirements, you do not need to inform the Home Office that you are doing additional work on a Skilled Worker visa.
 The Home Office permits this within the standard conditions of the Skilled Worker visa.

 It’s important to note that you can only take supplementary employment if you continue to work for your sponsor.
-If you have left your sponsored employment, it does not give you permission to carry out supplementary work for 20 hours a week.
+If you have left your sponsored employment, it does not give you permission to carry out supplementary Skilled Worker visa working hours of 20 hours a week.

 Secondary Employment

-Skilled Worker visa holders can apply to the Home Office to take on an additional second job for more than 20 hours a week and a job that is not on the Shortage Occupation List or in the same occupation code as their sponsored role.
-This is known as secondary employment.
+Skilled Worker visa holders can apply to the Home Office to take on an additional work on a Skilled Worker visa second job for more than 20 hours a week and a job that is not on the Shortage Occupation List or in the same occupation code as their sponsored role.
+This is known as secondary employment under Skilled Worker visa.

 Eligibility for Secondary Employment